MasaYan24/ubuntu_user_settings/README.md

 Or install one by one in the manual installation section

 ## Summary
-This setting includes following assuming zsh
+This setting includes following objects under assuming z-shell.

 - prompto setting using starship
 - zsh auto suggestion